 IAN PAUL CUSTER (Harry) is a proud Ensemble member of American Blues Theater.
-Recent American Blues credits: The Columnist (David Halberstam, Jeff Nomination for Best Production – Midsize), It’s a Wonderful Life: Live in Chicago!
-(Jeff Nomination for Best Ensemble and Best Production – Midsize), Little Shop of Horrors (“Orin Skrivello”, Jeff Nomination for Best Production of a Musical – Midsize), and Yankee Tavern.
-Recent Chicago theatrical credits: Bad Jews (Theatre Wit, North Shore Center, Royal George), 33 Variations (TimeLine Theatre, Jeff Award for Best Production – Midsize), Annie Bosh is Missing (Steppenwolf Theatre), High Holidays (Goodman Theatre), To Master the Art (Broadway Playhouse/TimeLine Theatre), Strangers, Babies (Steep Theatre), and Fiddler on the Roof (Paramount Theatre).
-Regional theatrical credits: Hero: The Musical (Asolo Rep Theatre), Cymbeline (Notre Dame Shakespeare), Romeo and Juliet (Cardinal Stage), Peter Pan (360 Entertainment – London, England).
+Recent American Blues credits: “Hi Pockets” in Buddy – The Buddy Holly Story (Jeff Awards – Best Ensemble and Best Musical, Midsize), “David Halberstam” in The Columnist (Jeff nomination – Best Production, Midsize), It’s a Wonderful Life: Live in Chicago!
+(Jeff nominations – Best Ensemble and Best Production, Midsize), “Orin Skrivello” in Little Shop of Horrors (Jeff nomination – Best Production of a Musical, Midsize), and “Adam” in Yankee Tavern.
+Recent Chicago credits: Bad Jews (Theater Wit, North Shore Center, Royal George), 33 Variations (TimeLine Theatre, Jeff Award – Best Production, Midsize), Annie Bosh is Missing (Steppenwolf Theatre), High Holidays (Goodman Theatre), To Master the Art (Broadway Playhouse/TimeLine Theatre), Strangers, Babies (Steep Theatre), and Fiddler on the Roof (Paramount Theatre).
+Regional credits: Hero: The Musical (Asolo Rep Theatre), Cymbeline (Notre Dame Shakespeare), Romeo and Juliet (Cardinal Stage), and Peter Pan (360 Entertainment – London, England).
 Television credits: APB, Empire, Chicago Fire, and Chicago PD.
-Love to Shannon, my friends, and my family for all the support.
+Love to Shannon, my friends and family, and Gray Talent Group for all the support.

 SHAWN J. GOUDIE (Foley) is a proud Artistic Affiliate of American Blues Theater.
-He is excited to return for his 10th season of It’s a Wonderful Life: Live in Chicago!.
+He is excited to be returning for his tenth season of It’s a Wonderful Life: Live in Chicago!
 It is a joy for him to share the magic of old time radio with so many wonderful folks year after year.
 He would like to thank his amazing wife, their endlessly curious children, and his loving parents.

 CHRISTOPHER J. NEVILLE (Costume Design) is a proud Ensemble member of American Blues Theater.
 He is elated to be back this holiday.
 Previous Blues costume designs include Hank Williams: Lost Highway (assistant), The Rainmaker, It’s a Wonderful Life: Live in Chicago, Looking Over The President’s Shoulder, and Dutchman/TRANSit.
 Christopher stitched and assistant designed at Victory Gardens Theater, Lookingglass Theatre Company, Chicago Opera Theater, Theatre at the Center, and Signal Ensemble Theatre.
 Along with balancing design work, Christopher teaches yoga across the Chicagoland area.
 He trained at Peninsula Players Theatre as a production intern and received his BFA in Theatre Design & Technology from Oakland University in Rochester, MI. www.cjnevilledesigns.com

-ELYSE DOLAN (Assistant Director and Properties Design) is a proud Artistic Affiliate of American Blues Theater where she is also the Assistant Producer.
-At Blues she has directed numerous short plays in past Ripped Festivals; assisted Jonathan Berry on Little Shop of Horrors; assisted Jess McLeod and Kimberly Senior on Blue Ink staged readings; and assisted Ed Blatchford on The Rainmaker.
-Her directing work has been seen across Chicago at The New Colony, Broken Nose Theatre, Prop Thtr, Babes with Blades, Pride Films & Plays, Gorilla Tango Theatre, Three Cat Productions, and more.
-She has served as Assistant Director on productions at The New Colony, Raven Theatre, Oracle Theatre, 16th Street Theater, and Redtwist Theatre.
-Elyse holds a B.A. in Theater and English Literature from Denison University.
+ELYSE DOLAN (Set Dressing and Properties Design) is a proud Ensemble member of American Blues Theater where she is also the Associate Producer.
+Outside of her enthusiasm for decorating Christmas trees, she’s primarily a Director.
+Here at Blues she has directed several short plays in past Ripped festivals, staged readings in the annual Blue Ink Festival, and has been Assistant Director on a handful shows including Six Corners (dir.
+Gary Griffin) and Little Shop of Horrors (dir.
+Jonathan Berry).
+Her directing work has been seen across Chicago at The New Colony (where she is also their Director of Education), Broken Nose Theatre, Prop Thtr, Commission Theatre, Babes with Blades, 20% Theatre Company, Pride Films & Plays, and more.
+She has also served as Assistant Director on productions at Raven Theatre, Oracle Theatre, 16th Street Theater, and Redtwist Theatre.
+Elyse holds a B.A. from Denison University.